 Mountain tandems have sturdy frames and wide tires.
 These bikes handle rough trails and off-road terrain well.

-Cruiser tandems are great for casual rides.
-They have comfortable seats and upright handlebars.
+Cruiser bikes are great for easy rides.
+They have soft seats and tall bars.

 Touring tandems are made for long trips.
 They have strong frames to carry gear and wide tires for stability.